jamieklassen/lazy/story.md

 We started to conduct an investigation of this whole 'reference equality' thing in the abstract.
-Reading the docs we can see that `lazyN` definitely treats primitive values as equal, so we just need to investigate how it handles records and custom types.
+Reading the docs we can see that `lazyN` definitely treats primitive values (strings, characters, booleans and numbers) as equal, so we just need to investigate how it handles records and custom types.

-To test, we used this Javascript project.
+To test, we used [this](https://github.com/pivotal-jamie-klassen/lazy.git) Javascript project.
 We create a basic Elm app with a single input port.
 Then we build it and drive the test with the puppeteer script at `index.js`.

 If you run it yourself, you can reproduce the findings.
 The key part is that record-update syntax always produces a value that is not equal by reference.